tomszekeres/open-brand/README.md

 #### [ Main header.
 Include a banner image showing the spec and two common sizes of the brand here. ]

-# [ Write the name of the brand here. ]
+# THIS HERE

-Use this mark to identify [brand name].
+Use this mark to identify This Here.
 It should be used to identify [ write list of places to use this mark for identification.
 See "Examples" for more information. ].
 If you are absolutely unable to use an image to display the [brand name], use this Unicode approximation: [ Show a Unicode approximation, if applicable. ].
 See "Usage".

-[ Include a list of attributions and sources here, including the creators of the mark. ]
+This mark was designed by [Bryony Dicks](http://bryonydesign.co.uk)

 ## Specification